scuzzydude/asimov/asimov.md

 ##### Property Queue

 There will be an onramp to the Scoot process.
 Pledges are real people and will be identified and registered using secure protocols and biometrics.
 Registering a Scoot will require a registration and security validation process.
 As for as scaling up an enterprise, something easily accomplished in some countries, commercial enterprises scale up secure workforces all the time.
-It is much more difficult and costly to setup in poorer countries, especially those most affective by global wealth inequality.
+It is much more difficult and costly to setup in poorer countries.
 We will try to rollout globally where invited.
 This will be a step-by-step roll out, where we have one city in each country until we make complete circuit, and then stepping by relative population sizes.
 This creates a backlog of value in the queue for the wealthy or crypto-crazy countries.

 There is a way for the wealthy to exert the privilege of being wealthy -- there are some privileges in this value system, as agreed to in the social contract with the billionaires.
-They can turn property into the public domain.
+They can turn property into public good.
 There is a property-queue in the system.
 This will be a sorted queue where the most valuable property is processed first.
 Bill Gates wants to scoot his Da Vinci notebooks, he goes straight to front like a gangster, no waiting in line.
 Wants to meet the engineer on his way out, though, he might be prepared to kick it, engineer works on his (or her) own schedule.

 The property-queue is justified, it is a permanent, one-way act, releasing a piece of property to humanity.
 It is a validation of the system.
 It's either an act of faith, or that's just how gangsters roll, throw one down, do the world a solid.
 Either way, humanity will take it.

 Bill got the wealth, but there's still a line, globally.
 Billionaires can skip the line to get in to see the Foundation man, make sure all his paperwork is straight, drink some coffee in the lounge while the lawyers is shuffling paper, but the actual act of scooting, well, it's part of a negotiated protocol, with all kind of formality.
 He can't just cut in that line, the people out there will see, since it's an open protocol.
 Wait, what's up?
 Oh, it's the dude in the front of the line from Somalia, who wrote a paper on Da Vinci's notebook when he was student and was trying to start a Scoot based on the notebooks, from an engineer's perspective.
 Hey, Bill, that dude says you're his cosponsor.
 You ever been to Somalia?
 Right on, you guys should meet.
 They meet and Bill is like, I love this guy, he loves Leonardo more than I do, and if I let him be the scoot trustee, I won't have to have to talk to all the museum people about where the notebooks go on exhibition, he can talk the museum people.
 I'll have all this free time, and I'm rich, maybe I'll go back to billionaire's school and rewrite the textbook for the next generation of billionaires.
 Oh, yeah, the next generation billionaires don't read.
 Heck, guess I'll go find another disease to eradicate.

 The people in the line get it.
-Somalia dude was holding a place in line for Bill, that's cool, long as Bill don't hold up the line, asking them what hash algorithm they using and all that.
+Somalia dude was holding a place in line for Bill, that's cool, long as Bill don't hold up the line, geek out, asking them what hash algorithm they using and all that.

+##### Fee Schedules

+Another tool used for equalization is the fee schedule.
+To register a Scoot in the responsibility domain, it must pay a fee.
+Scoot are registered in their country of origin, and thus we have the ability to skew the fees lower in less wealthy regions and higher in more wealthy countries.

+Regardless of country of origin, there is a staking method where the more pledges you have at formation, the lower your rate of registration.

+####

 #### Engineer's Address

-...to be written...
+The Engineer's reserve consist of an initial seeding

+The inefficiency in the system is that we do not know what is genius and what is vanity.
+That is also the opportunity for leverage.
+Obviously, we each have our own take of what ideas and people are truly valuable to the world, and sometimes we're right.
+The system depends on this inefficiency to work, it's what provides the liquidity, and the opporutunity to leverage small amounts of wealth in large amounts.

+The Foundation supports this notion and tries to use it's data and the expertise of it's Encylopedists to commit to genius and decommit to vanity.

+The Engineer may use the reserve to commit to Scoot that support the system itself -- ideas of true genius.
+The engineer may also use the reserve to attack ideas that do not support the foundations of the systems.
+Ideas that are exclusionary, promote violence, or degradation.
+Or ideas that take advantage of flaws in the implementation of the system before they can be rectified.

+Addreses used by the Engineer for commitment of the reserve will be identified as such without fail.
+In addition, addresess used by the egnineer's staff or any employee of the Foundation shall be indeitified as such, though employee's true ideitintied may.

 ##### Proxy Addresses

+I thought about the need for The Foundation and governemnts to have secret proxy addresses to conduct investigations and undercover stings on criminal enterprieses using the The Foundation to commit crimes.
+The problem with that is that the source of any scoot in those addreses would be traceable.
+Governements nor

 ...to be written...